aksio-insurtech/release-action/README.md

 Similar if the target branch has a name that is a semantic version number, it will use this to form a prerelease version number.
 The output property `isolated-for-pull-request` will be set to true.

+It will only generate a valid `PR` pre-release if the pull request is in draft.
+If the pull request is not in draft the `should-publish` will be set to `false` and there will be no version info in the `version` output.

 If any of the branch names happen to be a semantic version number with a prerelease included in it, it will produce a version number based on the full version and just adding the short sha of the commit at the end.
 In this case the output property `isolated-for-pull-request` will be set to false.